 The postoffices at Fletcher, Admah and Vacoma are to be discontinued.
-The secretary of the treasury has awarded the contract for the construction of the public building at Blair, Neb., to Davis Larkin company of Chicago, at \$24,000.
+The secretary of the treasury has awarded the contract for the construction of the public building at Blair, cents a box at drug stores.
+Chicago, at \$24,000.

 Riding on a Shark.